Access a GOV.UK EKS cluster

 :aws eks update-kubeconfig --name govuk

-To make it easier to switch between clusters, namespaces or users, edit your kubectl configuration (usually located at
+To make it easier to switch between clusters, namespaces or users, you can rename the new context to match the name of the environment:

 name